 So, if there is a “straight through” kind of cable run there must be a “not” straight through type (logically speaking), correct?
 Well, indeed there is.
 It is called a “cross over” cable where one end is terminated to T568A and the other is terminated to T568B.
 Where would one use that kind of thing?

 Images credit: Industrial Ethernet Book

-In most network applications, the standard cabling method is required.
+In most network applications, the standard straight through cabling method is required.
 For example, a computer plugged into a wall panel uses the standard cable configured with either T568A or T568B termination.
 This allows the computer to communicate with other devices on the local area network.
 Whether talking to a network printer or mail server, the data traverses the network because all the cabling has been put together using one of the above termination standards.
 The same is true for the cabling in the wall and the patch panel where they all terminate.

 trueCABLE presents the information on our website, including the “Cable Academy” blog and live chat support, as a service to our customers and other visitors to our website subject to our website terms and conditions.
 While the information on this website is about data networking and electrical issues, it is not professional advice and any reliance on such material is at your own risk.